 Step 1: Prepare the Compressor

-Before anything else, you should prepare the air compressor.
+Before anything else, you should prepare the air compressor for auto painting.
 But do not worry; it is the easiest step of the entire process.

 First of all, turn on the compressor and let it collect the air.
 When there is air build-up, you need to ensure proper pressure regulation.